 Dig a planting hole only as deep as the Little Lime shrub is currently planted in its container, and a bit larger than the width [of the container].

 Periodically check your work by placing the container into the planting hole to see how high or low the plant is.
-Adjust accordingly with more or less soil.

 Place the plant into the hole and fill in the sides with more soil.
-Mulch to conserve moisture and keep the soil from baking in hot sun.

 Little Lime Hydrangea Spacing